xebia/integrate-mcp-with-copilot/.github/steps/1-step.md

    }
    ```

-   > :placard: **Note:** The cwd (current working directory) is set to `${workspaceFolder}`, which appears to be needed to run MCP servers in a dev container.
+   The cwd (current working directory) is set to `${workspaceFolder}`, which appears to be needed to run MCP servers in a dev container.
 This appears to be a [bug](https://github.com/microsoft/vscode/issues/251503) in the latest version of VS Code.

    Entering a hard-coded token is never recommended!
-As in the example above, you should use input variables or environment variables when an MCP server requires credentials.
+As in the example above, you should use input variables or an [envFile](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_configuration-format) when an MCP server requires credentials.
 Better yet, if the MCP server supports it, use OAuth to authenticate.
 Choose whatever you feel most comfortable with.

    ```json
    {